srcole/Cole_2017/README.md

 ## Quantifying oscillation shape

-For future studies characterizing the waveform shape of oscillations, see the actively maintained `shape` module in [neurodsp](https://github.com/voytekresearch/neurodsp).
+For future studies characterizing the waveform shape of oscillations, use the stable package, [bycycle](https://github.com/voytekresearch/bycycle).